poulcheria/FlyBy/README.md

 **Team Plan**: A plan outlining team roles, responsibilities, and collaboration strategies.
 **Use Cases**: Detailed scenarios depicting how users interact with the system.

+## Technologies Used
+The FlyBy project utilizes the following technologies:

+Java: Backend implementation in Java for robust and scalable application logic.
+Version Control (Git): For collaborative development and tracking project changes.
+UML Modeling Tools: Used for creating class diagrams, domain models, and sequence diagrams.